Put down the iPhone.

 Now imagine you are a teenager.
 Today, kids 8-18 years old devote an average of 7 hours and 38 minutes using entertainment media in a typical day (more than 53 hours a week).*

 “We can’t assume that kids today are chasing fireflies or playing in the snow,” said Brigitte Griswold, director of youth programs for The Nature Conservancy.
 “If we value clean air and water, parks and wild places for recreation and the many benefits we get from protecting our natural resources, we have to actively cultivate the next generation of people who will care for our world.”

-Thanks to generous support from the Toyota USA Foundation, 22 students from Arabia Mountain High, an environmentally-focused public school in suburban DeKalb County, Georgia, will be a part of this year’s LEAF class.
+Thanks to generous support from the Toyota USA Foundation, 24 students from Arabia Mountain High, an environmentally-focused public school in suburban DeKalb County, Georgia, were part of this year’s LEAF class.

 Packing plenty of bug spray and sturdy boots, these lucky kids set off in July for a grand adventure:

-- Four young women have made their way to Wyoming to help with invasive species removal, field ornithology and native seed and plant collection.
+- Six young women went to Wyoming to help with invasive species removal, trail maintenance and more.

-- Delaware is the destination for four young men, where they are conducting water quality health assessments and learning about urban agriculture.
+- Delaware was the destination for six young women, where they are conducting water quality health assessments and learning about urban agriculture.

-- Four young women stayed here in Georgia and were joined by four others from New York.
-They are helping with trail maintenance at Moody Forest near Baxley and learning about oyster reef restoration on the Georgia coast.
+- Six young men stayed here in Georgia.
+They helped with trail maintenance at Moody Forest near Baxley and learned about oyster reef restoration on the Georgia coast.